h3xh4wk/appengine-git/README.md

 appengine-git
 =============

-push to deploy example for appengine repo
+push to deploy example for appengine repo, with pipeline between appengine and git